 If you’re looking for the best kitten milk replacer for the money, we suggest trying the Hartz Kitten Milk Replacer Powdered Formula.
 Containing real milk protein, this powder has been precisely formulated to support your kitten in all areas of their growth.
 It contains calcium, taurine, lysine, and linoleic acid, all of which contribute to your kitten’s healthy development.

-This powdered formula is high in calories and fats, meaning it’s a great choice for underweight kittens who need an extra boost.
+This powdered kitten formula is high in calories and fats, meaning it’s a great choice for underweight kittens who need an extra boost.
 However, it isn’t easy to clean out of the bottles once you’re done feeding, and it doesn’t mix up easily.
+Even still, we put this as the best kitten formula for the money on our list.

 3. PetAg KMR Kitten Milk Replacer Powder — Premium Choice